karllark/dust_extinction/docs/dust_extinction/model_flavors.rst

    These models provide predictions of the shape of the dust extinction given input variable(s).

-   These include CCM89 the original R(V) dependent model from Cardelli, Clayton, and Mathis (1989) and updated versions F99 (Fitzpatrick 1999).
-These models are based on the average behavior of extinction in the Milky Way.
+   The R(V) dependent models include CCM89 the original such model (Cardelli, Clayton, and Mathis 1989), the O94 model that updates the optical portion of the CCM89 model (O'Donnell 1994), and F99 model (Fitzpatrick 1999).
+These models are based on the average behavior of extinction in the Milky Way as a function of R(V).

    In addition, the (R(V), f_A) two parameter relationship from Gordon et al. (2016) is included.
 This model is based on the average